JohnsonL111/Totally-Accurate-Bitcoin-Mining-Simulator/docs/readme.txt

 	     - Must store best score for each possible game configuration and display the best score for the current configuration while playing the game.

+Disclaimer:
+- The title of the game (Totally Accurate ₿itcoin Mining Simulator) has a special character '₿' for the B instead of the regular 'B' to keep consistent with the application theme.
+This may or may not display as the special character on lower API devices (API 25 or lower).